-There are many ways to share your short lectures, whiteboard demos or class recordings with your students, and the process may vary depending on a number of factors: what kind of content you’ve made, the device you’ve made it on, even where your remote students are based.
+The best process for you will depend on a number of factors: what kind of content you’ve made, the device you’ve made it on, and even where your remote students are based.

 Uploading to VoiceThread